 Control frizzy hair

 Shampoo your hair as you normally would but instead of using conditioner, pour club soda on your wet hair and work it through, then rinse it with cold water.
 Style your hair as you normally would after and you may find that your frizz is tamed once and for all.
-These are other tips for styling frizzy hair.

 Clean up your car upholstery

 Club soda can be a great cleaner when it comes to car upholstery.
 For gross stains such as vomit, spray club soda on the stain and let it sit for half an hour.
 Then blot it with a clean cloth or paper towels and you should notice a difference.

 If your child or the youngster you’re babysitting has an avid imagination, try some science experiments.
 One thing you can do is fill a glass about halfway with club soda and drop in a few raisins.
 The raisins will move up and down and it will be an entertaining trick during playtime.
 Club soda isn’t the only magic tool in your kitchen.
 Try out some of the extraordinary uses for these 43 household staples you already have.